Lammmas/cherry/php/README.md

   - `/public` - Purely for the pretty display of data

 Frankly, there are many possible upgrades to be done.
 For example, for filtering there should be support for non-strict filters, ex. `balance=>10` for Wallets.
 Also, proper OAuth security with protecting paths.
 In any case, wherever there was something lacking, it's commented in the code.

+Also, it seems that I've forgotten about the wagering system 0.0